up202005457/russian-troll-tweets-pyspark-analysis/README.md

 ## Key Insights

-* Tweet activity increased significantly between 2015 and 2017
+- Tweet activity increased significantly between 2015 and 2017, peaking around the 2016 US election period
-* Different account categories exhibited distinct behavioural patterns
+- Distinct account categories exhibited different behavioural roles and content strategies
-* Retweet structures suggest coordinated interaction strategies
+- Retweet structures suggest coordinated interaction patterns across specific accounts
-* Content varied depending on political alignment and account role
+- Content varied depending on political alignment and account function

+## Why This Project Matters

+This project demonstrates how large-scale social media data can be processed and analysed to uncover behavioural patterns, coordinated activity, and content strategies, which are critical in domains such as misinformation detection and digital analytics.

 * ## Example Outputs